abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 - `trees` can be implemented using `arrays` or `lists` or `objects`
 - Traverse a tree using `BFS` or `DFS`
   - **`BFS` Steps:**
-    - create a queue (this can be an array) and a variable to store the values of nodes visited
+    - create a `queue` (this can be an array) and a variable to store the values of nodes visited
-    - place the root node in the queue
+    - place the `root` node in the `queue`
-    - loop as long as there is anything in the queue
+    - loop as long as there is anything in the `queue`
-      - dequeue a node from the queue and push the value of the node into the variable that stores the nodes
+      - dequeue a node from the `queue` and push the value of the node into the variable that stores the nodes
-      - if there are children on the node dequeued - add them to the queue
+      - if there are children on the node dequeued - add them to the `queue`
     - return the variable that stores the values
   - **`DFS` Steps:**
-    - create a stack (this can be an array) and a variable to store the values of nodes visited
+    - create a `stack` (this can be an array) and a variable to store the values of nodes visited
-    - create a variable to store the values of nodes visited
-    - store the root of the BST in a variable called current
+    - store the `root` of the `BST` in a variable called `current`
     - write a helper function which accepts a node
       - push the value of the node to the variable that stores the values
       - if there are children on the node dequeued - add them to the queue